Sticking to script: Bregman, Astros discuss sign stealing - WHIZ News

 WEST PALM BEACH, Fla.
 (AP) — Alex Bregman spoke for about 30 seconds and said he was sorry, but did not say why.
 He said he had learned, but did not say what.

-On a patch of grass between the Houston Astros’ spring training building and fields, under a sun obscured by clouds, the star third baseman stepped to a microphone at a news conference, becoming the first player Thursday to apologize — without really discussing with any details — for the sign-stealing scheme from the club’s 2017 World Series championship season.
+On a patch of grass between the Houston Astros’ spring training building and fields, under a sun obscured by clouds, the star third baseman stepped to a microphone at a news conference, becoming the first player Thursday to apologize —– without really discussing with any detail—– for the sign-stealing scheme from the club’s 2017 World Series championship season.

 “I am really sorry about the choices that were made by my team, by the organization and by me.
 I have learned from this and I hope to regain the trust of baseball fans,” Bregman began, before thanking Astros fans and saying he and his teammates “are totally focused on moving forward to the 2020 season.”